jido/ebb-backup/README.md

 Allow updating of the current branch in the repository.
 The command can also be used to switch to a different branch to update from.
+If a change is specified which is not the latest, prompts for a new branch name then switches to it.

+The command also accepts frozen branch name as argument which does not cause a switch.

 *